thienlnam/Wheres-My-Stuff/README.md

 ### Setting up local configuration variables

-For storing secret passwords and configurations, we will be storing passwords and such in a .env file.
+For storing secret passwords and configurations, we will be storing them in a .env file.
 Create a .env file in the root directory of the project.
 Copy over the variables from the .env.example and replace them with your local configuration settings.

 ### Backend Server Setup